Dolf van der Linden

-David Gijsbert van der Linden (22 June 1915 – 30 January 1999), known as Dolf van der Linden, was a Dutch conductor of popular music with a reputation which extended beyond the borders of the Netherlands.
-He was three-time Eurovision Song Contest winning conductor.
+David Gijsbert van der Linden (22 June 1915 – 30 January 1999), known as Dolf van der Linden, was a Dutch conductor of popular music.
+HIs reputation extended beyond the Netherlands.
+He was a three-time Eurovision Song Contest winning conductor.

-Biography
+Early life

-David Gijsbert van der Linden, the son of a salesman of musical instruments, was born in Vlaardingen, near Rotterdam.
-Before World War II, he played in some different bands as a pianist and tried his hand at arranging music for these bands.
-His colleagues started calling him "Dolf", because he reminded them of a former colleague with that name.
+David Gijsbert van der Linden was the son of a salesman of musical instruments.
+He was born in Vlaardingen, near Rotterdam.
+Before World War II, he was a pianist in bands and arranged music for them.
+His colleagues started calling him "Dolf", because he reminded them of a former colleague.

+Career

-In 1945, he was asked by Dutch authorities who had arrived back from their exile in London to form an orchestra for light music.
-Picking musicians known to him from all over the Netherlands, he thus managed to create the Metropole Orchestra.
-Famous names from these early years were Benny Behr, Sem Nijveen (both violinists), Kees Verschoor (clarinetist) and Manny Oets (pianist).
+In 1945, he was asked by Dutch authorities who had returned from exile in London to form an orchestra for light music.
+Picking musicians known to him from across the Netherlands, he founded the Metropole Orchestra.
+Artists from these early years included Benny Behr, Sem Nijveen (violinists), Kees Verschoor (clarinetist) and Manny Oets (pianist).